 13. Cailin Hill Araki

-After marrying Japanese photographer, Dai Araki, former fashion model Cailin Hill eventually decided to switch gears by stepping behind the camera.
-Her style of film photography is beautifully raw, focusing on her subjects as they explore the vibrant, magical streets of Tokyo.
+After marrying Japanese producer, Dai Araki, former fashion model Cailin Hill eventually decided to switch gears by stepping behind the camera.
+Together, they opened the production company @beyond.tokyo.
+Cailin's style of film photography is beautifully raw, focusing on her subjects as they explore the vibrant, magical streets of Tokyo.